Contents Previous Next

 Queues are another common data structure that follows the First In First Out (FIFO) principle.
 We can implement a queue using a list:

-structure Q (α : Type) where
+structure Queue (α : Type) where

 elems : List α